peco/peco/README.md

 To exit out of peco when running in this mode, you must execute the Cancel command, usually the escape key.

+### --ansi

+Enables ANSI color code support.
+When this flag is set, peco parses ANSI SGR escape sequences from the input and renders the colors in the terminal UI.
+Filtering is performed against the plain text with ANSI codes stripped, and selected output preserves the original ANSI codes.

+See [ANSI Color Support](#ansi-color-support) in the Features section for details.

 # Configuration File

 peco by default consults a few locations for the config files.